-When given such a recurrence the first two elements have to be specified.
-Only then can we start evaluating other elements.
-Let us check that the above recurrence describes the given sequence:
+When given such a recurrence the first two elements have to be specified for us to be able to evaluate other elements.
+Let us check that this is a correct description:

-Question: What are $x_1$ and $x_2$ ?
+Question: What are x_1 and x_2 ?

-Question: Does $x_3$ satisfy the given recurrence relation and why?

-Question: Does $x_4$ satisfy the given recurrence relation and why?
+Question: Does x_3 satisfy the given recurrence relation and why?
 Answer:

+Question: Does x_4 satisfy the given recurrence relation and why?

-Question: Does $x_5$ satisfy the given recurrence relation and why?
+Question: Does x_5 satisfy the given recurrence relation and why?
 Answer: